Managing Side Effects and Supportive Care

 - Prescription drug assistance

-Travel, lodging, child care and elder care
+Travel, lodging, childcare and eldercare

 Getting to your breast cancer treatments can be hard, especially if you don’t live near the hospital or medical center.
+It’s OK to ask for help.

-Some organizations offer programs to help with transportation or costs related to transportation and child and elder care.
-Others offer lodging if you need a place to stay overnight during treatment.
+There may be some programs that help with local or long-distance transportation and lodging (if you need a place to stay overnight during treatment).

 Learn more about: